 4. Always find a way to say what you want to say

-My old brother in law told me this, and to this day it is something I make sure I do at every interview I attend.
 Before you go write down five things you want the interviewers to know about you and your professional experience.
-(Obviously making sure it relevant to the role).
 Keep these in your mind at interview and make sure that you find a way to mention all five of them in the course of the discussion.